 5. Make sure that employees and vendors have the fewest privileges possible

 The fewer privileges a user has, the less time you’ll spend reviewing them.
-Consider implementing the principle of least privilege in your organization, which implies giving employees and vendors access only to those resources and assets that are strictly required to do their jobs.
-Not only does this help to prevent insider threats; there are many other principle of least privilege benefits.
-For example, it’s also required by the security requirements we discussed earlier.
+Consider implementing the principle of least privilege in your organization, which implies giving employees and vendors access only to resources and assets essential for their job duties.

 6. Verify that permanent access is only given when necessary

-Verify that all users with privileged access permissions require them on a permanent basis.
+Verify that all users with privileged access permissions require them permanently.
 For users that need access only once or twice, consider using one-time passwords (OTP) or implementing just-in-time PAM instead of assigning a user a new role or granting permanent access rights.

-With PAM in Syteca, you can implement the just-in-time approach by granting temporary access to critical assets only when users need it to complete their jobs and revoking access permissions when the task is finished.
+With Syteca PAM, you can implement the just-in-time approach by granting temporary access to critical assets only when users need it to complete their jobs and revoking access permissions when they finish the task.
 Additionally, Syteca allows for manual or automated provisioning of OTPs.

 7. Analyze the results of the review and draw conclusions

 Ideally, each user access review procedure should lead to improvements in the way you manage user access in your organization.
-Hence, we suggest that you note and take into account all issues identified during the review.
-Afterward, consider creating a summary with an analysis of those issues and steps needed for their mitigation.
+Therefore, we suggest that you note and address all issues identified during the review.
+Afterward, consider creating a summary with an analysis of those issues and the steps needed for their mitigation.

 This checklist should include essential steps to be taken during a user entitlement review.
 In the next section, take a look at proven best practices to make the user access review process in your organization even more thorough.